-Who doesn’t like strolling the aisles at Costco, picking up a jumbo pack of toilet paper for a fraction of what you’d pay in store, an entire case of water for $3, or two outdoor throw pillows for $14.99?
+Who doesn’t like strolling the aisles at Costco, picking up a jumbo pack of toilet paper for a fraction of what you’d pay elsewhere, an entire case of water for $3, or two outdoor throw pillows for $14.99?
 Bonus points for the $1.50 hot dog and soda.
 While buying in bulk can certainly save you money in the long run, it all depends on how smart you are as a bulk shopper.

-How Much Can Buying in Bulk Really Save You?
+How Much Buying in Bulk Saves You

-The number one thing to keep in mind when buying bulk: It’s not the price of the item.
-It’s price per unit (or ounce) that matters.
+The number one thing to keep in mind when buying bulk is that it's not the price of the item, it’s the price per unit (or ounce) that matters.
 Use the calculator on your phone or bring your own when bulk shopping.
 Other bulk shopping strategies that may be helpful include bringing a list (and sticking to it) when you go shopping, splitting the cost of a membership with a family member or friend, and splitting items to a more manageable size.

 What to Buy in Bulk

 Meats, ready-to-eat meals, canned items, and any non-perishable, shelf-stable items are a good bulk buy.
 Paper products like toilet paper, paper towels, and paper plates are smart purchases, as well as laundry and dish detergent, garbage bags, coffee (if you drink a lot), and even dog food or treats.

 Don’t forget to factor in the cost of membership when calculating your yearly savings.
 For Sam’s, you’ll pay $45; for BJ’s, $55; and for Costco, $60, though many clubs offer different levels of membership.
 If you’re a serious bulk shopper, you may want to consider opting for a higher membership.
-Costco’s Executive Membership, for example, costs $110 but offers you 2 percent cash back on purchases, as well as other perks like discounted home, auto, and dental insurance.
+Costco’s Executive Membership, for example, costs $120 but offers you 2% cashback on purchases, as well as other perks like discounted home, auto, and dental insurance.

 What to Skip

-In short, skip food items that will go bad before you have time to eat them.
-While the jumbo package of strawberries or avocados are definitely cheaper per unit than your grocery store, that’s only a good deal if you actually eat them all.
+To begin, skip food items that will go bad before you have time to eat them.
+While the jumbo packages of strawberries or avocados are cheaper per unit than your grocery store, that’s only a good deal if you actually eat them all.
 Most bulk packages of fresh produce or perishable food are only smart buys for those with larger families, or who plan to serve it at a large family gathering or other parties.

 Other Things to Consider